 The Next Generation: Larkin and Bertuzzi

 Following the leadership of the great ones, the younger generation is beginning to transform hockey.
 Kevin Larkin, the father of Dylan Larkin, only went as far as youth hockey.
 Never seeing an NHL contract for himself, Mr. Larkin pursued soccer instead.
 The love of the game lived on, however, and eventually inspired his sons Dylan and Colin to find their hockey edge.
-Both boys, Dylan currently playing with the Red Wings, and Colin with the AHL Bakersfield Condors, are forging their own path.
+Both boys, Dylan currently playing with the Red Wings, and Colin with the ECHL Wichita Thunder, are forging their own path.

 The Larkin’s love of the game doesn’t stop with their contracts, however.
 Following the supportive example of their mother and father, both Larkin sons and their cousins Adam and Ryan, hope to help lead the new generation.
 Each year, the Larkin family hosts the Larkin Hockey School, a camp designed for youngsters who are passionately pursuing the game.“A lot of us that are doing this camp grew up right in this rink and it is cool to come back and give back to these kids that are hopefully going to follow in our footsteps,” Dylan told Detroit Red Wings writer Dana Wakiji.

 Another well-known hockey family is the Bertuzzis.
 Tyler Bertuzzi’s father, Adrian Gedye, did not play in the NHL, but he remained actively involved in the hockey community.
 Gedye is the owner of the WJHL Rayside Balfour Canadians as well as a talent agent.
 Along with a father whose family was founded on hockey, Tyler also had the benefit of his uncle Todd Bertuzzi’s career.
 After a highly successful AHL career, Tyler catapulted himself to a permanent place on the Red Wings roster.
-He finished his first full NHL season with an incredible 47 points in 73 games.
+He followed up a stellar first full NHL season (47 points) with an even better 2019-20 season (48 points in 71 games.

 Tyler and his siblings have been surrounded by hockey for their entire lives and have grown to love the sport.
 Along with his siblings, the Bertuzzi cousins, Tag and Jaden, also play.
-Tag is currently listed as 210th overall in the upcoming 2019 NHL Entry Draft.
+Tag is eligible upcoming 2020 NHL Entry Draft.

 The Fathers of Hockey